Timothy M. Smeeding

 3464 Sewell Social Sciences

-I am Lee Rainwater Distinguished Professor of Public Affairs and Economics at the University of Wisconsin-Madison, and Executive Committee member of the Center for Demography and Ecology, and the Institute for Research on Poverty (IRP, which I directed from 2008-2014).
+I am Lee Rainwater Distinguished Professor of Public Affairs & Economics and Hilldale Professor Emeritus at the University of Wisconsin-Madison, and Executive Committee member of the Center for Demography and Ecology, and the Institute for Research on Poverty (IRP, which I directed from 2008-2014).
 I am the founder and director emeritus of the Luxembourg Income Study (LIS, from 1983 to 2007).
 I have also long been an advisor to the longitudinal cross-national equivalent file (CNEF) project since its inception in 1990.
 I have broad expertise in handling and analyzing large harmonized data sets across many diverse nations.

 I helped found the Federal Statistical Research Data Center at UW–Madison in 2015 (WiscRDC), and have been a primary contributor to the American Opportunity Study project which, with the assistance of a National Research Council Standing Committee, seeks to link federal and state administrative datasets to surveys and evaluations to help determine the long-term impact of policy on mobility and other social outcomes